 Messenger agent log files are created in the /var/opt/novell/log/messenger directory.
-The Messenger agents can be monitored by using the agent Web consoles from your Web browser, as described in "Using the Messaging Agent Web Console" in "Managing the Messaging Agent" in the Novell Messenger 2.0 Administration Guide.
+The Messenger agents can be monitored by using the agent Web consoles from your Web browser, as described in Section 2.5.2, "Using the Messaging Agent Web Console," on page 44.